gwen-interpreter/gwen-gpm/README.md

 releases that could have been published in the meantime.
 But if you do want to update to the absolute latest, then you can use the `update` operation instead of `install`.
 Every time you use `update`, the package manager will re-fetch the latest published version of the package from the internet and update its cached version to that value before installing that package.
-Subsequent installs will then resolve that new latest version in the cache.
+Subsequent installs of latest packcages will then resolve to that new latest version in the cache.

-How often you perform updates is up to you, and you can do it frequently or every time if performance overhead is is not a concern.
+How often you perform updates is up to you, and you can do it frequently or every time if performance overhead is not a concern.
 Update operations behave the same way as first time install operations do in regards to 'latest' versions.
 If on the other hand you specify a specific version, then updates will behave exactly like installs do every time and so it won't matter which one you use.